 Even today, Africa is widely seen as a homogenous entity.
 Kenyan author and journalist Binyavanga Wainaina satirises this wonderfully in his essay How to Write About Africa: “In your text, treat Africa as if it were one country.
 It is hot and dusty with rolling grasslands and huge herds of animals and tall, thin people who are starving.
 Or it is hot and steamy with very short people who eat primates.
 Don’t get bogged down with precise descriptions.”

 Me in Africa: why can’t we get it together what is wrong with us why are we like this

 Me everywhere else: Africa is not a country goddamit it is a continent of nations completely different in colour and language be specific this reductive imperialism is the root of all our woes https://t.co/24XLc0SSth

 — Nesrine Malik (@NesrineMalik) December 13, 2017

-Nesrine Malik’s sentiments above were echoed by several people on our travels, most of whom had, or were trying to, set up businesses in African countries.
+Nesrine Malik’s woes were echoed by several people on our travels, most of whom had, or were trying to, set up businesses in African countries.